-At Hempland, music is at the heart of our lives and is a treasured and integral part of our curriculum.
-We give every child the opportunity to enjoy music as performers, participants and as listeners.
-We aim to nurture children’s enjoyment and their interest in music by introducing them to a range of traditions and styles.
-We provide all children with the opportunity to sing, play instruments and to become active, intelligent listeners.
+At Hempland, children have the opportunity to enjoy music as performers, participants and as listeners.
+We nurture children’s enjoyment and their interest in music by introducing them to a range of traditions and styles and provide all children with the opportunity to sing and play instruments.

 - Children will have a secure understanding of music, whilst also developing enthusiasm and a love of the subject.

-- Children will gain a unique way of communicating that inspires.
+- Children will gain a unique way of communicating in creative ways.

 - Children will be able to express themselves confidently using a variety of musical instruments and songs.

 - Children’s lives and wellbeing will be enhanced through musical opportunities.